 We're actually in the planning stage right now for a few things.
 We have finished our kitchen remodel, which I promise I will share with you guys soon.
-Once I can figure out a rug decision and decide if I am going to repaint the kitchen walls, I will hopefully be done with the agonizing over details.
-Which leads me to our new projects.
+Once I can figure out a rug decision and decide if I am going to repaint the kitchen walls, I will finish agonizing over details, which leads me to our new project.
 We are renovating the two upstairs bathrooms.
 I told Brent that there is no way that we will be DIY this project, so we are in the process of interviewing contractors, which is a process in itself.
 We are also planning a trip in the new year to Hawaii!!
 Lots of planning.
 Lots of late nights spent on the computer researching appropriate things to do with a toddler in Hawaii and faucet and bathroom vanities.
-It's actually been really fun.
+It's been enjoyable.

-We are so busy these days, I am honestly finding it difficult to prepare meals in a timely manner aka before 530 pm when Sebastian starts to get really hangry and demanding cookies and ice cream.
-We've been relying a whole lot on comfort foods, ie take-out.
-Just kidding.
-I've become completely obsessed with TJ's cauliflower pizza crust and the Mahi Mahi burgers, which we've been enjoying often.
+We are so busy these days; I am honestly finding it difficult to prepare meals on time before 430 pm when Sebastian starts to get hangry and demanding cookies and ice cream.
+We've been relying on a lot of comfort foods, i.e., take-out.
+I've become utterly obsessed with TJ's cauliflower pizza crust and the Mahi Mahi burgers, which we've often been enjoying.
 I froze a bunch of soup at the end of the summer, and with a nice loaf of bread, it's the perfect quick and easy dinner.
-We're really into stews and casseroles, which will probably last up until December, and then I'll be completely sick of winter foods, and back to craving summer foods - fresh fruits, salads, and ice cream.
+We're really into stews and casseroles, which will probably last up until December, and then I'll be utterly sick of winter foods, and back to craving summer foods - fresh fruits, salads, and ice cream.
 But what would the month of October be without a whole lot of pumpkin-themed foods?

 I am a sucker for anything cake or cupcake.
 And especially a cake with cream cheese frosting.
-I wanted to make a pretty easy cake.
-Something that required minimal effort.
-And this cake is definitely that.
+I wanted to make a pretty easy cake, something that required minimal effort, and this cake is that.
 It took me probably 5 minutes to pull together.
 I baked it in a 9 x 9 " baking pan.
 No layers to frost.
 A simple snacking cake, with cream cheese icing of course.
-This cake is absolutely incredible.
+This cake is incredible.
 It's probably one of the best cakes I've had in a while.
-I had to give away a few slices to friends just so I wouldn't eat it all.
-It's extremely flavorful, moist.
-The perfect amount of spices, with a slightly tangy frosting.
+I had to give away a few slices to friends so that I wouldn't eat it all.
+It's incredibly flavorful and moist - the perfect amount of spices, with a slightly tangy frosting.